wgtkkf/Franka_Emika_RoboticArm_Positioning/README.md

 # Franka_Emika_RoboticArm_Positioning
-Example python codes for forward and inverse kinematics for Franka Emika Robotic arm
+Example python codes of the forward and inverse kinematics for Franka Emika Robotic arm